PA Curriculum

 • This course will focus on immunology, infectious diseases, and the hematology system.
 The pathophysiology, presentation, diagnosis, treatment, and prevention of diseases involving these topics will be discussed.

-• The history of the Physician Assistant profession will be discussed.
+• This course will review and discuss the history of the Physician Assistant profession to the present time.
 Topics such as the role of the PA in the US health care system, scope of practice, professional and legal restrictions, national board certification, and state licensure will be addressed.
-Interdisciplinary dynamics, PA-supervisor relationships, practice management and ownership, federal and private insurers, billing, public policy trends, medical ethics, hospital credentialing, continuing medical education, and medical malpractice will be covered.
+Interdisciplinary dynamics, PA-supervisor relationships, hospital credentialing, practice management and ownership, billing and insurance, medical ethics, medical malpractice, provider burnout, and continuing medical education will also be discussed.

 • This course offers first year physician assistant students in-depth training in a wide variety of clinically related subjects including Public Health, Medical Genetics, Dermatology, Otolaryngology and Ophthalmology.
 The pathophysiology, clinical presentation, diagnosis, treatment, and prevention of diseases involving these topics will be discussed.
 Clinical case discussions and a simulated patient experience will be utilized to build the students' critical thinking skills.